haspden/INFLITE-TYPE-ONE-Hammerhead-CGM/README.md

 # INFLITE Type One

-Application for [INFLITE TYPE ONE](https://inflite.cc/typeone/) riders to display glucose values from their continious glucose monitors via [Nightscout](https://github.com/nightscout/cgm-remote-monitor) to a Karoo 2 bike computer.
+Application for [INFLITE TYPE ONE](https://inflite.cc/typeone/) riders to display glucose values from their continuous glucose monitors via [Nightscout](https://github.com/nightscout/cgm-remote-monitor) to a Hammerhead Karoo / Karoo 2 bike computer.

 ## Warning !